pavelkalinin/contents-for-md/README.md

-# Contents Generator for Markdown
+# Table Of Contents Generator
-The little tool that generates contents for markdown file.
+A small tool that generates a table of contents by a specific marker in the file.